Majestic-12/Guidelines/README.md

 VUDU Continuous Integration for iOS
 ============

-This guide will help you set up automated UI Unit Test, Code Coverage, MDM ane Continuous Integration for your iOS project.
+This guide will help you set up automated UI Unit Test, Code Coverage, MDM and Continuous Integration for your iOS project.

 It will help you set up all needed build tools.
 I tested everything with a fresh El Capitan installation.